FelixOnline/v2/content/articles/2012-2-3-looking-good-on-paper.md

 subtitle: >
   The Builders Arms plays host to a monthly poetry evening
 date: "2012-02-03 10:27:06 +0000"

 # Attributes from Felix Online V1
 id: "2125"
 old_path: /arts/2125/looking-good-on-paper
 aliases:
  - /arts/2125/looking-good-on-paper
+imported: true
+comments:
+ - Looking forward to the next one Definitely have a set theme a la smoking for writers at the night some of them brilliantDylans haiku is class I only managed to scrawl a few lines before I had to dashYour ship of life will soon capsizeAs the cancer cells metastasize

 # Article Taxonomies
 categories:
  - arts
 tags:
+authors:
+ - ak6309

+# Homepage control params
 headline: true
 featured: true